TheShermanTanker/rpython/rpython/doc/glossary.rst

    garbage collection framework
       Code that makes it possible to write :doc:`RPython's garbage collectors <garbage_collection>` in Python itself.

-   guard
-      a small test that checks if assumptions the JIT makes during tracing are still true

-   JIT
-      :doc:`just in time compiler <jit/index>`.

    llinterpreter
       Piece of code that is able to interpret flow graphs.
 This is very